davidhollis/commander-jumpstart-cube/content/_index.md

 ### "Sealed"

-Each player randomly selects 4 different [half-decks](/decks), then chooses 2 from that set of four to use for their full deck.
-Both of the half-deck commanders become partner commanders of the full deck[^1], then that player grabs one [colorless supplement][c-supplement] and shuffles all of their non-commander cards together.
+Each player randomly selects 4 different [half-decks](/decks), then chooses 2 from that set of four to build their deck: both of the selected half-deck commanders become partner commanders of their full deck[^1], then that player grabs one [colorless supplement][c-supplement] and shuffles all of their non-commander cards together.

 > **For example:** let's say you randomly pull [Neheb, the Eternal][neheb]; [Verazol, the Split Current][verazol]; [Eligeth, Crossroads Augur][eligeth]; and [Kwain, Itinerant Meddler][kwain].
 You decide that Neheb's mana production would go nicely with a commander like Verazol with its cost of {{< mana x g u >}}.
 Your deck will be a Temur deck with Neheb and Verazol as partner commanders, and the 98 cards in your starting library will come from Neheb's half-deck, Verazol's half-deck, and the [colorless supplement][c-supplement].